dlemstra/code-sign-action/README.md

 You must remove the BEGIN CERTIFICATE and END CERTIFICATE lines before saving your secret.

-You may find this page by clicking on `Settings > Secrets > Actions` on your current repo.
+You may find the secrets page by navigating to `Settings > Secrets > Actions` on your current repo.

 ### `folder`